-If the problem persists, watch your YouTube videos using their website on any mobile browser.
+If the problem persists, watch your YouTube videos using the website i.e., youtube.com on any mobile browser.
 You can also try the YouTube Go app, which is the smaller version of the app designed for devices with less memory and regions having poor internet connectivity.

 Bonus Tip: Hide System Navigation Bar in Full Screen Mode

-A video is entirely enjoyable only when it is viewed in full screen.
-At times, YouTube faces another problem where the navigation bar doesn’t hide in the full screen mode, disrupting the ambiance.
+A video is entirely enjoyable only when it is viewed on full screen.
+At times, YouTube faces another problem where the navigation bar doesn’t hide in the full-screen mode, disrupting the ambiance.
 Here are the solutions to hide it.

 Switch to a Different App

 If you see the navigation bar in the YouTube app, switch to a different app using the recent apps key.
 Once you are in the new app, switch back to the YouTube app.
 The bottom bar won’t be there.Tip: If your device is running Android 9.0 Pie or higher versions, you can use the overview selection feature